Cyprus Company Restoration

 - 3% Transfer fee – for penalties, fees and charges to Cyprus – to cover exchange rate changes, bank charges and fees

 Provided that the Registrar of Companies is satisfied that all, relevant to the circumstances, legal requirements have been met, he will proceed to restore the company, update the companies register and make the relevant publication in the Official Gazette of the Republic of Cyprus.

 Following the restoration of the company’s name on the companies register, the company is considered to have continued in existence as if its name had not been struck off.

 A Cyprus company which has been struck off the register of companies can be reinstated, depending on the circumstances, either by an application directly to the Registrar of Companies or by an application to the District Court.

-The recent amendment to the Cyprus Companies Law entitles any member or director to apply to the Registrar of Companies and request the re-in-statement of the company without the need to first obtain a Court order.
+The recent amendment to Section 327A of the Cyprus Companies Law entitles any member or director to apply to the Registrar of Companies and request the re-in-statement of the company without the need to first obtain a Court order.

 Upon receiving an application, the Registrar of Companies will reinstate the company if the following conditions are met:

-the Registrar of Companies has good reason to believe that the strike-off has caused a disadvantage to the applicant
+- Registrar of Companies has good reason to believe that the strike off has caused a disadvantage to the applicant

 If the Registrar is satisfied that the above conditions have been met, he will reinstate the company and his decision will be published in the official Cyprus government gazette

 If the above cannot be satisfied, or if the applicant is a creditor, an application can be made to a court requesting an order of the reinstatement of the company.